Now streaming on:

 The "Hecuba" translator is married to a school union representative named Jason (James Marsters), who's having an affair with a city council member named Mavis (Nan-Lyn Nelson).
 Her husband Sam (Milton Craig Nealy) owns the cafe where everyone hangs out, and their daughter Julie (Erica Durham) is a library who's acting in the production.
 Sitting in the empty auditorium during every performance is Sandra, a woman with an operatic voice (played by opera singer Martina Arroyo).
 She watches plays being rehearsed, contributes musical knowledge, and tells stories about her late husband, who wrote appliance warranties ("He told me, 'Sandra, more people read me than Faulkner").

 The aforementioned journalist, Jan (Glynnis O'Connor), is also the local newspaper's editor and only employee.
 She keeps the tradition of an independent Fourth Estate alive from a windowless basement office.
 Jan is currently mentoring a teenage intern named Max (Zachary Style).
 Max is in love with a local library assistant named Julie (Erica Durham), who's also acting in "Hecuba."
-The production that may eventually be reviewed by a retired Pulitzer-prizewinning critic and scholar named Jean-Marc (Philip Kerr), who's been getting the silent treatment from Sir Walter since he panned one of his performances back in 1968.
+The production might or might not get reviewed by a retired Pulitzer-prizewinning critic and scholar named Jean-Marc (Philip Kerr) who panned Sir Walter in 1968.
+Sir Walter has been giving him the silent treatment ever since.

 "A Bread Factory" is about a lot of things.
 One is the challenge of succeeding as an artist in a market economy when you have knowledge, enthusiasm, and the loyalty of a core audience, but no money or connections to speak of, and a stubborn determination to let the work speak for itself rather than constantly hyping it.
 The David and Goliath dynamic between the two facilities is reminiscent of the conflict between Italian restaurants in the classic American 1950s period comedy "Big Night."
 One restaurant is run by a showboat who gives the people what they want: spaghetti and meatballs with red sauce, checkered tablecloths, accordion music, and sudden bursts of flame.
 The other restaurant specializes in Northern Italian food unfamiliar to 1950s Americans, cooked by an uncompromising chef who wants to give every diner a surprising and authentic experience, and would rather brood in his kitchen than put on a show.
 You can guess which place makes money.

 Beyond that, "A Bread Factory" is an idealistic statement about the importance of art in everyday life.
-It's about how a scene from a play or a line from a poem can cast a new light on your problems or dreams, maybe put a whole new frame around your life, your community, and the culture and nation that helped shape you.
-A big part of Dorothea's frustration—brilliantly communicated by Daly, in a performance that sums up everything that makes her such a treasure—comes from having to explain any of this in the first place.
+It's about how a scene from a play or a line from a poem can cast a new light on your problems or dreams, maybe even put a new frame around your life, your community, and the culture that shaped you.
+A big part of Dorothea's frustration—brilliantly communicated by Daly, in a performance that sums up everything that makes her such a treasure—comes from having to explain all this in the first place.
 She's old enough to remember when Americans of all social classes thought of art as a birthright, as integral to life in an advanced democracy as well-funded public schools.

 A major subtext in all the scenes that involve Dorothea, Greta, Karl and May Ray is the way a capitalist economy encourages the public to think of creative work as just another product, forcing independent creative artists to package and present themselves like rock-star entrepreneurs, even if they don't have the temperament for it; and how the postwar tradition of publicly funded art and art education in America has withered in the last 30 years, to the point where many people hear the word "art" and think "decadence" or "indulgence" or "a thing that taxes shouldn't fund."